Geoff Harrow

 Geoffrey Harrow (20 December 1926 – 16 January 2023) was a New Zealand amateur ornithologist and mountaineer.
-On 20 February 1965, Harrow rediscovered nesting grounds of the threatened Hutton's shearwater (Puffinus huttoni) or Kaikōura tītī, at 1,200-1,800 m in the Seaward Kaikōura mountains.
+On 21 February 1965, Harrow rediscovered nesting grounds of the threatened Hutton's shearwater (Puffinus huttoni) or Kaikōura tītī, at 1,200-1,800 m in the Seaward Kaikōura mountains.
 He devoted the following 50 years to helping save the species from extinction.

 Early life and family

 Born on 20 December 1926, Harrow was the youngest child of Edward John and Rachel Harrow.
 One of his sisters, Kathleen, married the economist Alan Low.
 Harrow spent his early years in Ashburton, later in Christchurch, and spent hours studying birds.
 Growing up in the Great Depression, he had the most comprehensive collection of birds' eggs of anyone at Riccarton School.
 He joined Forest & Bird aged 12, and completed his secondary education at Christchurch Boys' High School.

-Harrow became engaged to Lyndsey Alston in 1956, and the couple married the following year.